-And before you think he tried anything on me, no way, he targets young women, who are naive, gullible, insecure and feeds on it.
-Of course I didn’t tell any of that to Tirth when he mentioned that Tanmay knew I was on his trek.
-In Sandakphu I still remember, me, a friend Manal and a few more got lost in the forest because this chap was busy talking up a female he targeted!
+Of course I didn’t tell any of that to Tirth when he mentioned that he knew I was on his trek.
+In Sandakphu I still remember, me, a friend Manal and a few more got lost in the forest because this chap was busy talking up a female.
 And let me put it bluntly to whoever reads this because I truly don’t care, I complained to Indiahikes about his behaviour.
 And he also came to know it was me who did it.
 As I told you, I don’t care.

-Honestly I could have revealed more to the team considering what he did during Har Ki Dun was unforgivable, distasteful and put a lot of them in an awkward position.
-He could have been fired!
+Honestly I could have revealed more to the team considering what he did during Har Ki Dun was distasteful and put a lot of them in an awkward position.
 But yup I gave him benefit of doubt for a few reasons that time.
 One he was young, these guys are up in the mountains, there is no relationship, no intimacy nothing, and it’s natural to get attracted to someone who is trekking.
 But during a trek they lead, which is a responsibility, they have to make sure everyone is safe.
-But not once, he repeated it again in Sandakphu, although this time the ‘targeted’ gal made sure she kept a distance from him, taking in only the attention and nothing else.
+But not once, he repeated it again in Sandakphu, although this time the ‘gal made sure she kept a distance from him, taking in only the attention and nothing else.

 Why I am mentioning this is because with the #metoo movement a few years ago, it’s time a lot of women speak up and say as it is.
 It is time.
-10/10 women will tell you, I guarantee that they have been sexually harassed/teased/ molested or forced to do stuff they were not comfortable with.
-And this man did that during Har Ki Dun, to the point I didn’t know if it was consensual with that girl.
+10/10 women will tell you, I guarantee that they have been sexually harassed/teased/ molested or forced to do stuff.
+And this man did that, to the point I didn’t know if it was consensual with that girl.
 Sure we can laugh it away, smile it away, maybe the girl liked the attention, but he crossed all lines during the trek.
 The other trekkers were newcomers and they had no idea what to say or do and just went about it.
 But I was a solid witness to things happening in front of me and I should have not kept quiet and that’s a mistake I admit.